 - 77% of employee participants said they’re now better equipped to do their job

-Second, an independent physical therapy and rehabilitation practice that has over 20 office locations across the state of Florida, created and implemented an employee-focused social media plan, to help the practice to engage employees and reach current and potential patients throughout the region.
+Second, an independent physical therapy and rehabilitation practice with over 20 office locations across the state of Florida created and implemented an employee-focused social media plan to help the practice engage employees and reach current and potential patients throughout the region.

 The numbers over the six-week period spoke for themselves.
 With zero dollars invested for advertising on social media, the practice saw: